 There are six partly overlapping seasons delineated in the Bangla calendar and two major rice-based seasons are prominent.
 The employment of households earning members was designed to reflect the pattern of rice-based seasonality.
 The survey was carried out in two rounds corresponding to the Aman and Boro cropping season.
 The first round of survey was conducted during the months of December and January, 2007 during the post harvest of Aman rice.
-The second round of survey was conducted during the months of Boro rice.
+The second round of survey was conducted during the months of June, 2008 to cover the post harvest season of Boro rice.

 The strong seasonality of crop production in Bangladesh is well known to affect the timing of employment and income flows.
-Both Aman and Boro rice is the largest crop in Bangladesh Agriculture and hence its production and harvesting have the largest impact on agricultural employment and income.
+Both Aman and Boro rice are the largest crop in Bangladesh Agriculture and hence their production and harvesting have the largest impact on agricultural employment and income.
 As the use of high yielding varieties and irrigation technologies has spread, Boro crop production has increased more in recent years.
 Again, Aman and Boro seasons have been categorized as peak and lean seasons.
 Within and in between Aman and Boro production, the total period of the year has been divided into four peak seasons and four lean seasons.
 The month of July can be termed as Peak-1, due to Aman transplanting.
-The month of August, September and October can be termed as Lean-1, falling between the Aman transplanting and harvesting.
+The month of August, September and October can be termed as Lean-1, falling between the Aman transplanting and harvesting period.
+The month of November and December can be termed as Peak-2 for Aman harvesting.
 The month of January can be termed as Lean-2, falling in the Aman post harvest period.
-The month of February can be termed as Lean-3, which falls between the Boro transplanting and harvesting period.
-The month of May can be termed as

-Peak-4 which falls into Boro harvesting period.
+The month of February can be termed as peak-3, due to Boro transplanting.
+The month of March and April can be termed as Lean-3, which falls between the Boro transplanting and harvesting period.
+The month of May can be termed as Peak-4 which falls into Boro harvesting period.
 The month of June can be termed as Lean-4, when Boro harvesting is generally complete.

 Earning members were engaged in farm and non-farm works.
-Season wise farm and non-farm employment pattern is given in Table-2 and Figure-2.
+Season wise farm and non-farm employment pattern is given in Table-2.
 Farm earning members got employment on an average 15 days per month for the year round.
 Considering season wise pattern, farm earning members got employment on an average 21 days in peak-1 season, the month of July because of Aman transplanting.
 After this period, lean-1 season starts in the month of August and continue upto October.

 After Aman transplantation, few intercultural operations of Aman rice are needed.
-But the activities are less time consuming and for this reason labour demand drastically falls and stand at on an average to 5 days per month.
-During lean-1 season farm earning members of the landless non-farm household family had to remain unemployed as because of they had no expertise on non-farm activities.
-During this period, they had to remain idle and having no money in hand and for this reason, they needed to borrow money from Mohajon or Banks or NGOs.
+But the activities are less time consuming and for this reason labour demand drastically falls and stands at 5 days per month.
+During lean-1 season farm earning members of the landless non-farm household family had to remain unemployed because they had no expertise in non-farm activities.
+During this period, they had to remain idle and, having no money in hand, they needed to borrow money from Mohajon or Banks or NGOs.
 Besides, they had to sell their labour in advance.